0xPARC/0xparc-intro-book/src/oram.typ

   want the eviction cost to be too expensive.
-Therefore, another tricky issue is how we can design an eviction algorithm that achieves the best of both worlds: with a small number of eviction operations, we can avoid overflow almost surely (i.e., no overflow except with negligible in $N$ probability).
+Therefore, another tricky issue is how we can design an eviction algorithm that achieves the best of both worlds: with a small number of eviction operations, we want to keep the probability of overflow very small (technically: negligible in $N$).

 #figure(image("binaryoram16-evict.png"),
   caption: [